IBM/openshift-workshop-was/labs/Openshift/IntroOpenshift/README.md

 Note that:

-- There are quite a few more `metadta`. `Metadata` may be added by any number of controllers as needed to help with their function.
+- There are quite a bit more `metadta`. `Metadata` may be added by any number of controllers as needed to help with their function.
 - The `specification` has more attributes filled in as well.
 These are default values that were not specified in our original YAML file.
 But sometimes it is also possible that some values are overridden by admission controllers if they were configured.
 - The `status` sub-resource is how Openshift communicates that status of the resource.
 The `status` is updated regularly as the underlying state of the resource changes.